Akshat-shah05/Akshat-shah05/README.md

 </p>

 <p>
-I'm currently working with the MERN stack, while also exploring 3D rendering with WebGL/Three.js and Machine Learning with PyTorch.
+I'm currently working with the PERN stack, while also exploring 3D rendering with WebGL/Three.js and Machine Learning with PyTorch.
 See the languages, libraries, frameworks and tools I use below!
 </p>

 <p>